 - Try to wake the person up by either shaking them or pinching their skin

-- Call 9-1-1 immediately and provide as much details as you know
+- Call 9-1-1 immediately and provide as many details as you know

 - Place a blanket on them if they are cold to the touch